dwatson62/CV/README.md

 #### Makers Academy (27/04/15 to 17/07/15)

 Makers Academy is a highly selective coding bootcamp that accepts only the top ten percent of applicants.
 For 12 weeks, the course focuses heavily on programming practices such as TTD, pair-programming and problem solving, whilst teaching a variety of technologies.
-This experience has nurtured my passion for code and taught me about software craftmanship, and to take pride in well-designed code.
-I thoroughly enjoyed my time at Makers, so much so that I stay on as an Alumni Helper to assist new students in their learning.
+This experience has nurtured my passion for code and taught me about software craftmanship, and to take pride in well-designed code.I thoroughly enjoyed my time at Makers, so much so that I stay on as an Alumni Helper to assist new students in their learning.

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver